lmiller1990/lachlan-miller.me/markdown/esnext-pipelines.md

     |> Seq.map (sprintf "The value is %i.")
 ```

 You see the syntax - lots of `|>` which let you modify data in some way.
 Why is this a useful feature, and why would we want it in JavaScript?
+Pipelines make it easy to *chain functions together*.

+## Pipelines are Available JavaScript Today!

-Pipelines make it easy to chain functions together.
-Here is the classic example listed in the [tc39 proposal](https://github.com/tc39/proposal-pipeline-operator):
+There is several proposals for pipelines to become part of JavaScript.
+Here is the classic example listed in the [tc39 proposal](https://github.com/tc39/proposal-pipeline-operator), the repository that hosts all the proposal for new JavaScript features:

 ```js
 function doubleSay (str) {